Nilda Cosco, PhD

-Nilda Cosco, PhD, is Director of Programs, The Natural Learning Initiative; Research Associate Professor, College of Design; and former Director of the Center for Universal Design.
+Nilda Cosco, PhD, is Director of Programs at NLI, Research Associate Professor in the Department of Landscape Architecture, and former Director of the Center for Universal Design.
 She is responsible for the conceptualization and management of NLI comprehensive projects, design programming, research of outdoor environments for children with and without disabilities, and evaluation programs applied to outdoor play and learning environments for children, including those with special needs.
-She is also responsible for establishing professional development certificates and activities for designers, educators, and community members interested in creating high quality outdoor environments for children and families; development of printed and online dissemination materials; and coordination of state-wide comprehensive projects (design, environmental intervention, training, and evaluation) including Preventing Obesity by Design (POD).
+She is also responsible for establishing professional development certificates and activities for designers, educators, and community members interested in creating high quality outdoor environments for children and families, development of printed and online dissemination materials, and coordination of state-wide comprehensive projects (design, environmental intervention, training, and evaluation) including Preventing Obesity by Design (POD).